Churches in Norway: Other aspects

 When a log building was complete and all timber fitted, it could easily be dismantled, relocated and rebuilt fitting all pieces in the original order.
 Elverhøy Church, for instance, was relocated in 1861 and 1975.
 The previous church building at Sylte was originally standing 4 km further upstream in the valley, about one month after materials had been transported in spring 1812, it was ready to use.
 Leikanger Church (Herøy) was purchased by and relocated to a neighbouring parish some 80 km by boat.
 Some stave churches have also been relocated.
-Fantoft Stave Church was partly constructed from the dismantled stave church at Fortun in Luster.
+Fantoft Stave Church was partly constructed from the dismantled stave church at Fortun in Luster Municipality.
 The previous Norddal Church was a stave church that had been relocated from Sylte across the fjord.
 Both wood and stone materials from older buildings were often reused.
 Vågå Church for instance was largely built by materials from the previous stave church on the site.
 Building materials and interior decorations were often reused in new churches.
 In 1782 some wood beams from the dismantled stave church were used in the new Norddal Church built on same site.
 In Norddal Church there is also an altarpiece from around 1510 and a baroque 17th century pulpit previously used in the demolished stave church.

 For traditional wood construction, the best quality wood was obtained by cutting the top of pine trees then letting the log accumulate resin for a couple of years.

 Fire is a hazard in wood churches.
 For instance, in the Grue Church fire more than 100 persons died making it the biggest fire disaster recorded in Norway.
 Some fires have been intentional, notably the destruction of Old Åsane Church of the original Fantoft Stave Church – both later rebuilt as replicas.
 The original Meldal Church from 1651 burned down in 1981 and the new church copied the style of the original.
 In 2011 the Østre Porsgrunn Church, once one of Norway's largest wooden churches, was completely destroyed by fire, and reconstruction versus modern church is an ongoing debate.
 Since 1980 more than 28 church buildings have been destroyed by fire, these were often rebuilt in fireproof brick or concrete.